jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 .. versionadded:: 0.6.0

-With the advent of JupyterHubAuthPlugin students who don't have a specified course_id will only see the courses they have been added to.
-This means that you can omit the ``course_id`` from the students' ``nbgrader_config.py`` and allow JupyterHub to handle it (note that the ``JupyterHubAuthPlugin`` requires JupyterHub version 0.8 or higher.
+With the advent of JupyterHubAuthPlugin, nbgrader will ask JupyterHub which students are enrolled in which courses and only show them assignments from those respective courses (note that the ``JupyterHubAuthPlugin`` requires JupyterHub version 0.8 or higher).
+Similarly, nbgrader will ask JupyterHub which instructors have access to which courses and only show them formgrader links for those courses.

-On the JupyterHub side of things, to differentiate student from instructor, their groups need to be named ``formgrade-{course_id}`` for instructors and ``nbgrader-{course_id}`` for students.
-The course service additionally needs to have an API token set that is from a JupyterHub admin (see: Creating an `api token <https://jupyterhub.readthedocs.io/en/stable/reference/rest.html#create-an-api-token>`_).
+On the JupyterHub side of things, to differentiate student from instructor, groups need to be named ``formgrade-{course_id}`` for instructors and and grader accounts, and ``nbgrader-{course_id}`` for students.
+The course service additionally needs to have an API token set that is from a JupyterHub admin (see `JupyterHub documentation <https://jupyterhub.readthedocs.io/en/stable/reference/rest.html#create-an-api-token>`_).
-Finally, the service user also needs to be added to the formgrade group (see the ``jupyterhub_config.py`` example below)

 As in the case of multiple graders for a single class, if you have multiple classes on the same JupyterHub instance, then you will need to create multiple